Air-Fryer Brussels Sprouts

-Air fryer Brussels Sprouts is one of my favorite air fryer recipes because they cook in half the time than in a regular oven!
-They also get really crispy and charred and become evenly roasted, without any flipping involved.
+Brussels Sprouts are a great air-fryer recipe because they cook in half the time of a regular oven!
+They also get really crispy and charred and become evenly roasted without any flipping involved.

 Brussel sprouts on a platter with a silver serving spoon